adityapra1310/Unit-economics-calculator/README.md

 ## 📄 License

-MIT — free to use, modify, and distribute with attribution.
+Free to use, modify, and distribute with attribution.

 ---